 Fares start at 20 and rise like air fares as departure approaches to around 90-100 full-flex bought on the day.

 So book ahead for the best prices.
-All TGV tickets automatically include a reserved seat, so they can in theory sell out, though in practice usually have places even on the day.
+All TGV tickets include a reserved seat, so they can in theory sell out, but in practice usually have places even on the day.

 -

-Buy tickets at either www.raileurope.com or www.thetrainline.com (both easy to use, in , £ or $, overseas credit cards no problem, small booking fee) or www.sncf-connect.com (French Railways own site, no booking fee).
+Buy tickets at www.raileurope.com or www.thetrainline.com (both easy to use, in , £ or $, international credit cards no problem, small booking fee) or www.sncf-connect.com (French Railways own site, no booking fee).

 Strasbourg to Lyon, Bordeaux, Marseille, Nice & anywhere else in France